bitcoin-dot-org/developer.bitcoin.org/glossary.rst

   Watch-only address
     An address or pubkey script stored in the wallet without the corresponding private key, allowing the wallet to watch for outputs but not spend them.

+  X509Certificates
+    Part of the payment protocol which contain the sequential certificate information.